jveilleux/FarmFreshWeb/your-profile.md

 **Visible in Search: **If your profile is ready to go public, select visible.
 If you’re still making adjustments, select not visible, until you are ready.

-**Permalink:**You can customise part of the web address which will host to your shop.
+**Permalink:**You can customize part of the web address which will host to your shop.

-**Link to Shop Front: **This is the web address of your shop on the OFN.
-You can customise it.
+**Link to Shop Front: **This is the web address of your shop on the FFW.
+You can customize it.
 It will give you a preview of how the profile is looking.

 #### Users

 **Owner: **This is the primary user responsible for this enterprise.

-**Notifications:** This is the email address where OFN system correspondence will be directed, i.e. order confirmations etc. If this email differs from your login email, you will need to confirm the email address.
+**Notifications:** This is the email address where FFW system correspondence will be directed, i.e. order confirmations etc. If this email differs from your login email, you will need to confirm the email address.
 Upon confirmation this email will be added as a manager \(see below\).

-**Manager:**Other OFN users who have been granted permission to manage this account.
-If they don’t already have an OFN account, you can type in the new manager’s email as the notification email \(see above\), this will prompt them to get a confirmation email, and upon confirmation they will become a manager.
-If they’re already a OFN user, type their full email in the manager field.
+**Manager: **Other FFW users who have been granted permission to manage this account.
+If they don’t already have an FFW account, you can type in the new manager’s email as the notification email \(see above\), this will prompt them to get a confirmation email, and upon confirmation they will become a manager.
+If they’re already a FFW user, type their full email in the manager field.

 #### Address

-This information will be available to the public, as your enterprise will be mapped on the OFN map.
+This information will be available to the public, as your enterprise will be mapped on the FFW map.

 #### Contact

-**Contact Name: **We ask for a contact name for the OFN’s records.
+**Contact Name: **We ask for a contact name for the FFW’s records.
 This name will not be displayed on your profile, but will be included in order confirmation emails.

-**Email and Phone and Website: **These will be listed on your OFN profile, as a means for others to make contact with you.
+**Email and Phone and Website: **These will be listed on your FFW profile, as a means for others to make contact with you.

 #### Social